jexnator/starter-academic/content/publication/Module Linux Server/index.md

 ---
-title: "Module Server Administration and Networks with Linux"
+title: "Module Server Administration and Networks"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here